SahibKazimli/LaunchSafe/README.md

 # LaunchSafe — Startup Security Auditor

-LaunchSafe scans a GitHub repo (or a ZIP) and returns a prioritized, CVSS-scored security report in a few minutes.
+LaunchSafe scans a GitHub repo and returns a prioritized, CVSS-scored security report in a few minutes.
 It is built on a small **multi-agent LangGraph pipeline** powered by Claude — a recon agent profiles the repo, then specialist sub-agents fan out in parallel